 The ultimate aim of reaching out to something is to grab hold of it.
-So grasping is often the next motor development milestone your baby will be reaching once he is more confident in his reaching accuracy and skills.
+So grasping is often the next motor development milestone your baby will be achieving once he is more confident in his reaching skills.
 And once they fully mastered grasping (around 9-10 months), you can expect them to experiment with throwing - watch out, mama!

 Here is a breakdown of the different stages of grasping and when you can expect to see them or encourage them: